-Figure 1: Timeline of Internet disruptions described in the paper.
+Fig. 1: Timeline of Internet disruptions described in the paper.
 Times in figure are UTC (Egypt and Libya are UTC+2).
 The pair of red dots indicate the start of major political protests in the respective countries.
+The thicker horizontal segments indicate the approximate duration of the outages.